How can we help you?

 If you forget your User ID or password, visit the Password Reset Page to retrieve either one.
 If you are still having trouble, contact firstname.lastname@example.org for help.

 If you’re having trouble creating or accessing your account, please contact email@example.com for assistance.

 I have an account, but I now work for a different CableLabs member company.
 How can I update my account?

-Please log in to your CableLabs online account to update your profile.
+Please log in to your CableLabs account to update your profile.

-To create an online account, please fill out this form using your company email address.
+To create an account, please register for an account using your company email address.
 Once we check everything on our end, we’ll send your login information via email.

 Lighthouse Member Engagement

 Who owns the Intellectual Property generated during the course of the work between CableLabs and Lighthouse Member?

 Any questions as to ownership of intellectual property will be decided on a case-by-case basis between CableLabs and the Lighthouse Member and consistent with the terms of the CableLabs membership agreement.

 Generally, CableLabs and the Lighthouse Member will fund their respective activities/contributions to the work necessary achieve the mutually agreed objective(s).
 As applicable or necessary, CableLabs and the Lighthouse Member may agree explicitly to pool resources to complete some portions of the associated work.